Tim-Markus/data-wrangling/markdowns/tidy-data.md

     -   `?` means 1 or more instances.

 -   Before removing characters from strings with functions like `str_replace()` and `str_replace_all()` , consider whether that replacement would have unintended effects.

+### Groups with RegEx

+*Groups* are a powerful aspect of regex that permits the extraction of values.
+Groups are defined using parentheses.
+They don’t affect the pattern matching per se.
+Instead, it permits tools to identify specific parts of the pattern so we can extract them.

+-   Once we defined groups, we can use the function `str_match()` to extract the values these groups define. `str_extract()` extracts only strings that match a pattern, not the values defined by groups.

+-   We can refer to the **i**th group with **\\\\i**.

+    -   For example, refer to the value in the second group with \\\\2.